zencart/documentation/content/user/shipping/shipping_calculations.md

 Calculation of total weight: 30 pounds of product, grossed up by 10% = 33 pounds, plus 5 pounds = 38 pounds.

+### Products which Ship in their Own Boxes

+Since Zen Cart 2.0.0, it has been possible to identify products which ship in their own boxes using the new [shipping dimensions](/user/shipping/shipping_dimensions/) settings.
+Such products will not incur additional tare weight; the weight entered in their `Products Shipping Weight` field will cover the entire weight.